TPT Teradata – Introduction

 The Producer Operators

-Producer operators read data from a valid data source and make it available for consumer operators in a data stream.
+Producer operators obtain data from a valid source and deliver it to consumer operators through a stream of information.

 The Data Connector Operator (DATACONNECTOR PRODUCER):

-The Data Connector Operator is a two-way operator, either a producer or consumer operator.
+The Data Connector Operator is bidirectional, functioning as a producer or a consumer.

-When the type is DATACONNECTOR PRODUCER, a producer operator is used to read data from flat files or an access module, pushing the data into a data stream.
+When the type is DATACONNECTOR PRODUCER, a producer operator reads data from flat files or an access module, pushing the data into a data stream.

-It can read from a single flat file (similar to the file=” filename” statement in a Fastload).
-Furthermore, TPT can read all files of a specific directory matching a wildcard pattern simultaneously (i.e., treated as a single input file).
+TPT reads data from a flat file using syntax resembling the “file=” statement in Fastload.
+Moreover, TPT can read numerous files in a directory matching a specified pattern, treating them as a single input file.

 The Export Operator (EXPORT):